Q. Why do people go to therapy?

 Q. What do I ask to determine if the therapist is a good match?

 A. During your first visit, it is important to assess the therapist and learn your rights and responsibilities as a client.
 During this visit, it is important that you have in mind what you want them to tell you.
-We suggest you tell your therapist why you have made this first appointment, why you are exploring therapy in your life.
-Tell your therapist why you want to be in therapy, and then ask them if this fits their training or interests.
-Compare this with your preferences and needs.
+We suggest you tell your therapist why you have made this first appointment and why you are exploring therapy in your life.
 Pay close attention to how you feel!
 It is normal for you to feel a little uncomfortable or nervous initially; sharing personal information can cause nervousness.
 However, do you feel like you would be unable to trust them?
-Tell them your feelings and ask them how they would deal with it if they were your therapist.
+After your initial meeting, reflect on your experience and decide if the therapist fits your needs.

 Q. How do I make an appointment?